uktrade/pg-bulk-ingest/README.md

 # pg-bulk-ingest

-A Python utility function for ingesting data into a SQLAlchemy-defined PostgreSQL table, automatically migrating it as needed, and minimising locking.
+A Python utility function for ingesting data into a SQLAlchemy-defined PostgreSQL table, automatically migrating it as needed, allowing concurrent reads as much as possible.

+Allowing concurrent writes is not an aim of this function.
+This is designed for cases where PostgreSQL is used as a data warehouse, and the only writes to the table are from pg-bulk-ingest.
+It is assumed that there is only one pg-bulk-ingest running against a given table at any one time.

 ## Installation